jergan-studio/Websity/README.md

 # [websity](https://github.io)
-websity is a template for making website with no deploying
+websity is a template for making appwith no deploying

 # how to use this
 so fork the repository